alb at annelaberge dot com

-She can be heard on the Largo, Artifact, Etcetera, Hat Art, Frog Peak, Einstein, X-OR, Unsounds, Canal Street, Rambo, esc.rec., Intackt, Data, Unsounds and New World Records labels which include recordings as a soloist and with Ensemble Modern, United Noise Toys, Fonville/La Berge duo, Rasp/Hasp, Bievre/La Berge duo, Apricot My Lady, Big Zoom, the Corkestra and MAZE.
+She can be heard on the Largo, Artifact, Etcetera, Hat Art, Frog Peak, Einstein, X-OR, Unsounds, Canal Street, Rambo, esc.rec., Intackt and Data labels which include recordings as a soloist and with Ensemble Modern, United Noise Toys, Fonville/La Berge duo, Rasp/Hasp, Bievre/La Berge duo, Apricot My Lady, Big Zoom, the Corkestra, La Berge and Williamson duo and MAZE.

 La Berge is a precursor of some of the important things contemporary composition has now come to mean.
 The Wire

-Her music is published by Frog Peak Music (US) and by Donemus (NL).
+Her music is published by Frog Peak Music, Donemus and can be directly ordered by contacting her.
 She plays a Brannen Kingma System custom flute and a Kingma custom alto flute and creates most of her electro acoustic performances using Max and the Kyma.
-She is the co-director, with her husband David Dramm, of the VOLSAP Foundation that supports projects for composed and improvised music.
+She is the co-director, with her husband David Dramm, of the Volsap Foundation that supports projects for composed and improvised music.

 The miracle of her sound technique is supported by, among other things, different lip-positions, attacks, ways of breathing, distance from the microphone – everything has been foreseen and elaborated. . .
 Her textures are often two-voiced.
 It is all so complicated that it defies description and yet it sounds very natural, like a bird’s song.
 Muusika, Tallin